 What is Acne-prone skin?

 Acne-prone skin condition is skin that has a propensity to develop comedones and spots.
 It is often oily and often appears shiny.
-Shine skin appears because the sebaceous glands produce more sebum than in other skin types.
+Shiny skin appears because the sebaceous glands produce more sebum than in other skin types.

 Acne is a non-contagious skin condition characterised by face and body spots caused by inflamed and infected sebaceous glands.
 The disease is most common in adolescents, but symptoms can persist into adulthood and some people, especially women, experience symptoms for the first time after the age of 25.
 Skin Expert has noticed that there are also increasing numbers of adults, particularly women, experiencing acne later in life.